letitia wright is britain's newest hollywood star

 This article originally appeared in i-D's The Acting Up Issue, no. 349, Fall 2017.

-First making her name in Drake's favourite Channel 4 drama Top Boy, Guyanese-British actor Letitia Wright has already been compared to a young Leo DiCaprio (by the director who discovered him no less).
+First making her name in Drake's favorite Channel 4 drama Top Boy, Guyanese-British actor Letitia Wright has already been compared to a young Leo DiCaprio (by the director who discovered him no less).
 Currently working with Spielberg, and starring in Black Panther, the latest blockbuster from Marvel, the 23-year-old – who quit acting for a time to find God – is one of Britain's fastest rising stars.

 Tell us about Shuri, your character in Marvel's forthcoming superhero film, Black Panther?